-In ‘Winter Stars’ Teasdale speaks on themes of change, ageing, and the universe.
-Through very poetic and lyrical language and diction, she describes the nature of time, its inescapability and the sorrows it can bring.
+In ‘Winter Stars’ Teasdale speaks on themes of change, aging, and the universe.
+Through very poetic and lyrical language and diction, she describes the nature of time, its inescapability, and the sorrows it can bring.
 By the end of the poem though, rather than depressive, the mood is contemplative and peaceful.

 Explore Winter Stars